pauuhozz/Soda-can-detection/Individual Excercise/README.md

 - Ultralytics YOLO

 ## How to use it
-1. Ensure the YOLO model file (best_mat.pt) is available in the same directory.
+1. Ensure the YOLO model file (best.pt) is available in the same directory.

 2. Run the script directly from visual studio or similar or with: python cam.py